dram1964/cloudarchitect/docs/azure/networking.md

 ## [Private Link](https://learn.microsoft.com/en-us/azure/private-link/private-link-overview?toc=%2Fazure%2Fvirtual-network%2Ftoc.json)

-Private Link provides a method to access Azure services privately without using the Internet.
+Private Link provides a method to access Azure PAAS, customer-owned or partner services privately without using the public internet.
+Private Link allows private access to services in other Regions.
+Private endpoints are accessible using private peering or VPN tunnels from on-prem or peered VNets.

+Private Link is used to map the private endpoint to the PAAS service, thus bringing the service into your private virtual network.

 Azure PaaS services are normally deployed with a Public IP address.
 When you access these services from an Azure VNet via a Public IP, traffic is routed over the internet.